entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Carr and Hlavin (2010): "Gardiner & Miles (1994) noted the error in the transposition of this character in Carr (1991).
 Only *Homostius* and *Buchanosteus* share character state 1, consisting of a posterior position of the triple point, and were scored as unique relative to the other analysed taxa in Carr (1991), as well as in the present study."

-> In those taxa that the nuchal plate is absent, this character is scored as 'absent'. **Phyllolepid**
+> In those taxa that the nuchal plate is absent such as in phyllolepids, this character is scored as 'absent'.

 > - The coding of the new Xitun actinolepid is 0.